 Have a basic criminal record check (Basic DBS) issued in the last calendar month;

-Your basic disclosure must be no more than one calendar month old at the time it is received by the Council.
+Your basic disclosure must be no more than one calendar month old at the time it is received by us.
 If it is older than 1 month at the time we receive it your application is not valid and it cannot be processed.
 This is the law.

-You must submit 2 passport sized photographs.
-You should follow the standard rules for passport photographs which should show your head and face.
+You must submit a passport sized photographs that follow the .standard rules for passport photographs which should show your entire head and face.
 The background should be white or at least a neutral colour.

 Incomplete applications will be rejected and returned.